Riley-Py/UWaterloo-Work/Bottom-Up Processes.md

 	- Takes info about a stimulus as an input
 	- Not effected by expectations of previous learning and involve automatic, reflexive processing even when a person is passively processing info
 ## **Template Matching**
-- *Templates* - Comparing patterns to previously stored patterns and then deciding which pattern is re
+- *Templates* - Comparing patterns to previously stored patterns and then deciding which pattern is represented by comparing the pattern to these templates
+	- Perception involves comparing incoming info to templates we have to look for a match, and if there is a match, more processing is needed to figure out what template is appropriate
+- Model implies